RoboforexTrader/Roboforex-Affiliate-Code/README.md

    - **Cent accounts**
    - **Standard accounts**

-   Whether you trade forex, stocks, indices, or crypto, you will earn daily cashback.
+   Whether you trade forex, stocks, or indices, you will earn daily cashback.
 It also works with all strategies, from scalping and day trading to swing trading and long-term investing.

 [**Click here to create your Roboforex account**](https://my.roboforex.com/en/?a=qbm) and start receiving rebates automatically.